elastic/detection-rules/.github/ISSUE_TEMPLATE/new_rule.md

 ---
-name: New Rule
+name: New rule
 about: Suggestions and ideas for new rules
 title: "[New Rule] "
-labels: Rule: New
+labels: "Rule: New"
 assignees: ''

 ---